Un-gars-sympa/TryHackMe-s-Walkthroughs/Simple CTF/EN - Walkthrough.md

 *What is running on the higher port?* : **SSH**
 ## **Third question** : *What's the CVE you're using against the application?*
 So we need to take a futher look on the http page that we scanned and do a gobuster on it with :
-`gobuster dir -u VICTIME_IP -w /usr/share/wordlists/dirb/common.txt`
+`gobuster dir -u VICTIM_IP -w /usr/share/wordlists/dirb/common.txt`

 [![Capture-d-cran-2025-09-24-140414.png](https://i.postimg.cc/vTgQX5SY/Capture-d-cran-2025-09-24-140414.png)](https://postimg.cc/GTRwmTCV)